Skip to content

 PossibleWorks also reports that only 22% of managers say that they are equipped to understand how to recognize their employees.

-These stats point to gaps to bridge – organizations need to implement systems and processes to make sure that employees get recognized on a regular basis and that their bosses have the tools to deliver recognition.
+These stats point to gaps to bridge – organizations need to implement systems and processes to make sure that employees get recognized regularly and that their bosses have the tools to deliver recognition.

 Recognition also greatly impacts employee retention and lowers turnover rate, which can save organizations huge amounts of money.
 Replacing employees is expensive in many ways.
 Not only does it involve new talent acquisition and training, but it can also reduce the morale of existing workers and affect productivity indirectly.